kauri-io/archive/docs/A Hackathon Survival Guide/sending-ethereum-transactions-with-rust.md

 ---
 title: Sending Ethereum Transactions with Rust
 summary: This tutorial walks you through the code required to send an Ethereum transaction within a Rust application.
 Prerequisites We assume that you already have a Rust IDE available, and have a reasonable knowledge of Rust programming.
 We also assumes some basic knowledge of Ethereum and do not cover concepts such as the contents of an Ethereum transaction.
-For more on any of these subjects, read the following  Getting started with Rust Ethereum 101 Libraries Used This tutorial uses the MIT licensed r
+For more on any of these subjects, read the following- Getting started with Rust Ethereum 101 Libraries Used This tutorial uses the MIT licensed r
 authors:
   - Craig Williams (@craig)
 date: 2019-08-30